bigdisp/scoreboard-atmega8-i2c/README.md

  * The Software supports a change of the i2c Address via i2c.
 Since this is dangerous to do in a live system, it requires a series of 2 commands for a temporary address change and a third command to write the new address to the eeprom.
 Please make sure that your address is valid (0x0F < address < 0xF0), otherwise your commands will be ignored.
     1. Write the new address two times simultaneously to `0x0D`.
 For example, if the new address should be `0x12`, write `0x1212` to `0x0D`.
     2. Confirm the new address by writing it again two times to `0x0E`.
 This will cause an immediate change of the i2c address.
 The device will now respond to the new address, but fall back to the old address if it is reset.
-    3. Write the address to the eeprom by writing the new address and the old address to `0x0F`.
+    3. Write the address to the eeprom by writing the old address and the new address to `0x0F`.
 The old address must be the one currently stored in the eeprom.
 This defaults to `0x10` if no address was programmed before.
-For the example above, if the default address is still present, write `0x1210` to `0x0F`.
+For the example above, if the default address is still present, write `0x1012` to `0x0F`.
  * anything else written is interpreted as a symbol to be displayed.

 Reading from the device with a generic read command will return the currently displayed digit.